httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Verifying a Signature {#verify}

+A verifier processes a signature and its associated signature input parameters in concert with each other.

 In order to verify a signature, a verifier MUST follow the following algorithm:

+1. Parse the `Signature` and `Signature-Input` headers and extract the signatures to be verified.
+    1. If there is more than one signature value present, determine which signature should be processed for this request.
+If an appropriate signature is not found, produce an error.
+    2. If the chosen `Signature` value does not have a corresponding `Signature-Input` value, produce an error.
+2. Parse the values of the chosen `Signature-Input` header field to get the parameters for the signature to be verified.
+3. Parse the value of the corresponding `Signature` header field to get the byte array value of the signature to be verified.
-1. Examine the signature's parameters to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which contents are required to be covered by the signature. {{verify-requirements}}
+4. Examine the signature's parameters to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which contents are required to be covered by the signature. {{verify-requirements}}
-2. Determine the verification key material for this signature.
+5. Determine the verification key material for this signature.
 If the key material is known through external means such as static configuration or external protocol negotiation, the verifier will use that.
 If the key is identified in the signature parameters, the verifier will dereference this to appropriate key material to use with the signature.
 The verifier has to determine the trustworthiness of the key material for the context in which the signature is presented.
 If a key is identified that the verifier does not know, does not trust for this request, or does not match something preconfigured, the verification MUST fail.
-3. Determine the algorithm to apply for verification:
+6. Determine the algorithm to apply for verification:
     1. If the algorithm is known through external means such as static configuration or external protocol negotiation, the verifier will use this algorithm.
     2. If the algorithm is explicitly stated in the signature parameters using a value from the